andrewh1978/px-deploy/README.md

 DEP_CLUSTERS=2
 DEP_PX_VERSION=2.3.2
 DEP_PX_CLUSTER_PREFIX=px-deploy
-DEP_INSTALL="install-px clusterpair"
+DEP_SCRIPTS="install-px clusterpair"
 ```

-More on DEP_INSTALL below.
+More on DEP_SCRIPTS below.

 The second way to override the defaults is to specify on the command line.
 See `./deploy -h` for a full list.
 For example:
 ```